neozhu/mysite/content/en/_index.md

 - 🧱 Powered by .NET 9, delivering superior performance and a smoother development process.
 - 💡 Full support for Blazor Server combined with C#, eliminating the need to switch to JavaScript.
 - ⚙️ Simplified development of real-time, highly interactive business web applications.
+- 📋 OpenSpec enables spec-driven, reviewable changes with clear proposals, deltas, and tasks for structured development workflows.

 {{< button "View on GitHub" "https://github.com/neozhu/CleanArchitectureWithBlazorServer" >}}